aggregat4/dendriform/JOURNAL.md

 Finished converting the first file to idb, looks nice so far, have not tried to run anything concretely yet.
 Getting weird type errors when I try to import the idb library with async iterators.
 I hope this won't cause trouble later.

 Also the rollup typescript plugin does not output any type errors!?
 It's basically useless in build for getting warnings or errors.
 I switched to a different version but I'm not sure whether that produces sensible output.

+## 2020-01-24 - Continuing with IDB

+I need to continue converting code to use IDB but I have run into the fact that the current garbage collection code is woefully inefficient.
+It seems to work so far so maybe I can just leave it, but it nags me.

+Let's just do the conversion first.
+Bite through this.

+Converted all Dexie code to IDB and very happy with it.
+If the bulk add and delete implementions I made are working then I think this is superior to dexie.
+Especially the support for types through schemas is really nice.

+Additionally cleaned up some dependencies (removed Dexie).

+Found out that rollup is finally building a typescript plugin that is sensible with support for type errors.
+This means that as soon as <https://github.com/rollup/plugins/issues/105> is resolved I should be able to migrate to the official plugin.
+That issue also confirmed that my current choice for the `@wessberg/rollup-plugin-ts` plugin was correct.

+Our bundle size is now reduced to 210 KB.
+Next up would replacing hyperscript with lit-html.

+Also an idea: rename the 2 javascript third party deps I have to .ts and treat them as typescript files.
+This may make jest work without babel?